 Other acceptable activities permitted within certain limits

 A charitable organization or public foundation established for exclusively charitable purposes may engage in related business activities that accomplish or promote those purposes.
 The fact that a business activity produces income for the charity does not make it a related business activity.
-The term related business means a business that:
+The term related business means a business that is either:

-- is linked and subordinate to the charity's charitable purpose(s) (for example, a hospital parking lot); or
+- linked and subordinate to the charity's charitable purpose(s) (for example, a hospital parking lot)

-- is unrelated to the charity's purpose(s) but run substantially (90%) by volunteers (for example, weekly bingos).
+- unrelated to the charity's purpose(s) but run substantially (90%) by volunteers (for example, weekly bingos)